Kingsleymuturi/my-portfolio/README.md

 ## Description
 This webpage is a portfolio that has information about Kingsley muturi and also links to other webpages he has created.
 The links directly direct you to other of his projects.
 It also contains a welcome video that welcomes you to his portfolio.
 ## Access
-* click the live link below to be directed directly to the webpage https://Kingsleymuturi.github.io/my-portfolio
+* click the live link to be directed directly to the webpage https://Kingsleymuturi.github.io/my-portfolio
 ## Known Bugs
 The video might fail to play.